PCorrea1/PCorrea1/README.md

 - :running: Training for the Publix 2023 Marathon.

-- :zap: This past year I have spent time working for NCR's Business Services Layer on the Transaction Document Team and completing the Spring 2022 semester
+- :school: This past year I have spent time working for NCR's Business Services Layer on the Transaction Document Team and completing the Spring 2022 semester with the Dean's List academic honor.

 - :surfing_man: US Marine stationed in Kaneohe Bay, HI from 2014-2018